Romans 5:1

 And then experience results in hope.
 Hope

-by faith.
-Hope is one of the things that God wants you to always have.
-If you
+justified by faith.
+Hope is one of the things that God wants you to always

-are going to live by faith you must have a lot of hope.
-We use the word ‘hope’
+have.
+If you are going to live by faith you must have a lot of hope.
+We use the

-quite a bit in our culture, but there is a difference in the way the word is
+word ‘hope’ quite a bit in our culture, but there is a difference in the way

-often used and what it means from a Biblical perspective.
-Sometimes we say, ‘I
+the word is often used and what it means from a Biblical perspective.
+Sometimes

-hope that something will happen,’ and it’s a kind of wishful thinking.
-We don’t
+we say, ‘I hope that something will happen,’ and it is a kind of wishful

-come to pass.
-Our hope is the return of Christ, and our hope is eternal life
+because God is good.
+Our hope is the return of Christ, and our hope is eternal

 As believers we are supposed to live with

 this hope in mind.
-That’s why the tribulations are not so bad after all;
+That is why the tribulations are not so bad after all;

 because we look forward to something that is going to come after all of the

 tribulations are over.
-When we live with this eternal future in mind, we’re not
+When we live with this eternal future in mind, we are

 temporary.
-We’re aware of the love of God for us, and our appreciation of His
+We are aware of the love of God for us, and our appreciation of His

 love is not based upon what happens to us in this life, but is based upon what